<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p>MOST COMMON PROBLEM SYMPTOMS</p></blockquote>

-2. Laptop turns on as normal but there is no video on the internal laptop screen or external monitor.</p>
+2. Laptop turns on but there is no video on the screen or external monitor.</p>

 <blockquote><p>MY UNDERSTANDING OF THE PROBLEM</p></blockquote>

-<p>The NVIDIA graphics chip soldered to the motherboard.
-When the laptop gets very hot, the NVIDIA chip separates from the motherboard and laptop video fails.</p>
+<p>The graphics chip soldered to the motherboard.
+When the laptop runs hot for a long time, the graphics chip separates from the motherboard and video fails.</p>

-<blockquote><p>HOW TO FIX FAILED NVIDIA CHIP</p></blockquote>
+<blockquote><p>HOW TO FIX FAILED CHIP</p></blockquote>

-<p>I have previous posts explaining how I fixed same problem by <a href="http://www.laptoprepair101.com/laptop/2010/04/06/fixing-compaq-presario-v6000-motherboard-no-video-issue/">baking the motherboard</a> in an oven or <a href="http://www.laptoprepair101.com/laptop/2010/10/06/fix-video-problem-hp-laptops/">bubble-wrapping the laptop</a>.
-But today I&#8217;m going to fix the motherboard using a heat gun.
-Basically, I&#8217;m going to heat up the NVIDIA chip with a heat gun to solder it back to the motherboard (reflow).
+<p>Basically, I&#8217;m going to heat up the graphics chip with a heat gun to solder it back to the motherboard (reflow).
 I think this method is more reliable and the repair should last for a while.</p>

 <p><span id="more-448"></span></p>